Happy Spooky Season!

 Gilded Fangs: The Golden Age of Horror

 Just as Hollywood had its own "Golden Age" from the 1920s to the 1960s, the horror genre had its own moment to shine.
-From the 1920s to the 1930s, filmed studios pumped out horror films at a surprising rate.
+From the 1920s to the 1930s, film studios pumped out horror films at a surprising rate.
 Classics like Robert Wiene's The Cabinet of Dr. Caligari (1920) and Nosferatu (1922) solidified horror filmmaking as its own distinct genre.
 It became common practice for studios to market these films as "horror" instead of "gothic melodramas."

 Thanks to the addition of sound in the mid-to-late 1920s, filmmakers could create a creepy atmosphere for audiences: ghostly, ethereal music, jarring sound effects, and a damsel in distress' screams completed the immersive experience.
 Advances in technology in the 1930s also saw the rise in "monster movies," including the first color adaptation of Dr. Jekyll and Mr. Hyde (1931) directed by Rouben Mamoulian, James Whale's Frankenstein (1931), and Karl Freund's The Mummy (1932).

-The genre's growing popularity also created its own stars, such as Lon Chaney (of The Phantom of the Opera fame), Bella Lugosi (of Dracula fame), Boris Karloff (of Frankenstein fame), and Lon Chaney Jr. (of The Wolf Man fame).
+The genre's growing popularity also created its own stars, such as Lon Chaney (of The Phantom of the Opera fame), Bela Lugosi (of Dracula fame), Boris Karloff (of Frankenstein fame), and Lon Chaney Jr. (of The Wolf Man fame).
 Lugosi was arguably the first to specialize solely in the genre.

 Universal's Monster Madness